pmichel31415/dynet-tutorial/README.md

 # Dynet tutorials

 [Dynet](https://github.com/clab/dynet) is an automatic differentiation toolkit used mainly to train neural networks.

-This repository contains a few tutorials in the form of notebooks to get familiar with dynet's API and workflow through simple and (hopefully) fun examples not necesarily related to machine learning
+This repository contains a few tutorials in the form of jupyter notebooks to get familiar with dynet's API and workflow through simple and (hopefully) fun examples not necessarily related to machine learning.

 ## Notebooks